intRinsic: an R Package for Model-Based Estimation of the Intrinsic Dimension of a Dataset: Examples using intRinsic

-The histograms of the computed ratios are reported in Figure \ref{fig:mu_hists}.
-The panels in each row correspond to different datasets, while the effect of the varying NN orders is reported by column.
-The histograms are truncated over the interval \(\left[0,4\right]\) to ease the visualization.
-We see that the distributions present the right-skewed shape typical of the Pareto distribution.
-However, notice that some ratios could assume extreme values, especially when low values of NN orders are chosen.
-To provide an example, in Table \ref{tab:summary_gmx} we display the summary statistics of the three vectors of ratios computed on \texttt{GaussMix}.
-The maximum in the first line has great magnitude, but it significantly reduces when higher NN orders are considered.
-It is also interesting to observe how the distribution for the ratios of \texttt{GaussMix} when \(\texttt{n1} = 10\) and \(\texttt{n2} = 20\) (bottom-right panel) is multimodal, a symptom of the presence of heterogeneous manifolds.
-We remark again that for the rest of the paper, we will focus on the \texttt{TWO-NN} and \texttt{Hidalgo} models.
-Therefore, we will only use \code{compute\_mus()} in its default specification, simply computing \(\bm{\mu} = \left(\mu_i\right)_{i=1}^n\).
-The ratios of NNs of generic order are necessary when using the \texttt{Gride} model.
+The histograms of the computed ratios are presented in Figure\nobreakspace{}\ref{fig:mu_hists}.
+The panels in each row correspond to different datasets, while the varying NN orders are reported by column.
+The horizontal axes are truncated over the interval \(\left[0,4\right]\) to improve the visualization.
+The histograms present the right-skewed shape typical of the Pareto distribution.
+However, some ratios could assume extreme values, especially when low values of NN orders are chosen.
+To provide an example, in Table\nobreakspace{}\ref{tab:summary_gmx} we display the summary statistics of the three vectors of ratios computed on GaussMix.
+The maximum in the first line has a high magnitude, but it significantly reduces when higher NN orders are considered.
+It is also interesting to observe how the distribution for the ratios of GaussMix when \(\texttt{n1} = 10\) and \(\texttt{n2} = 20\) (bottom-right panel) is multimodal, a symptom of the presence of heterogeneous manifolds.
+We remark again that we will focus on the TWO-NN and HIDALGO models for the rest of the paper.
+Therefore, we will only use \texttt{compute\_mus()} in its default specification, simply computing \(\bm{\mu} = \left(\mu_i\right)_{i=1}^n\).
+The ratios of NNs of generic order are necessary when using the GRIDE model.
 See Section A of the Appendix and \cite{Denti2021} for more details.

 Finally, recall that the model is based on the assumption that a Poisson point process is the generating mechanism of the dataset.
-Ergo, the model cannot handle situations where ties among data points are present.
-From a more practical point of view, if \(\exists i\neq j\) such that \(x_i=x_j\), the computation of \(\mu_i\) would be unfeasible, since \(r_{i,1}=0\).
-We devised the function \code{compute\_mus()} to automatically detect if duplicates are present in a dataset.
+Ergo, the model cannot handle ties among data points.
+From a more practical point of view, if \(\exists i\neq j\) such that \(x_i=x_j\), the computation of \(\mu_i\) would be unfeasible since \(r_{i,1}=0\).
+We devised the function \texttt{compute\_mus()} to automatically detect if duplicates are present in a dataset.
 In that case, the function removes the duplicates and provides a warning.
-We showcase this behavior with a simple example with 3 unique data points:
+We showcase this behavior with a simple example: